zopefoundation/zopetoolkit/docs/codingstyle/python-style.rst

  - Their meaning is extremely obvious from the context, and

- - Brevity is desireable
+ - Brevity is desirable

-The most obviouse case for single-letter variables is for iteration variables.
+The most obvious case for single-letter variables is for iteration variables.